-The National Healthcare Communication Programme was established by the HSE in response to the inpatient survey findings to guide and support staff in developing and maintaining effective skills when communicating with patients.
+The National Healthcare Communication Programme was established in response to the inpatient survey findings to guide and support staff in developing and maintaining effective skills when communicating with patients.

 By clicking “I agree” you are giving your consent for us to set cookies.
 You may opt out of using cookies on this site at any time by visiting the Cookies Policy page.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.